shanzayc/studydeck/README.md

 which improves long-term retention.
 StudyDeck provides a clean, distraction-free interface with structured decks and quiz feedback to support consistent studying.

+## Live Demo

+A live deployment exists (AWS S3 + CloudFront), but the public link is intentionally not shared to avoid exposing authentication and billing-backed services.

+Screenshots below demonstrate full functionality.
 ---

 ## Features